 Understanding Water Damage Coverage

 Overland flood coverage is not typically included in home insurance policies but can be purchased as an add-on for additional protection.
-Those who live near lakes and rivers or along low-lying areas are recommended to purchase this additional coverage, particularly as extreme weather is becoming more and more of a common occurrence.
+Those who live near lakes and rivers or in low-lying areas are recommended to purchase this additional coverage, particularly as extreme weather is becoming increasingly common.

-To better understand the difference between standard water damage coverage and add-ons such as overland water coverage, check out the basics of water damage coverage below.
+To better understand the differences between standard water damage coverage and add-ons, such as overland water coverage, review the basics of water damage coverage below.

 Overland Water Coverage vs Flood Coverage